Q. Does the CRD have animal control bylaws?

 Q. I have lodged a complaint.
 How long will it take for a Bylaw Enforcement Officer to investigate?

-A. Currently, there are two Bylaw Enforcement Officers for the entire 80, 000 sq. kms. of the CRD.
-Once a complaint is received by an Officer, it may take some time depending on his/her work load.
-Rest assure though that every complaint is investigated.
+A. Currently, there is one Bylaw Enforcement Officer for the entire 80, 000 sq. kms. of the CRD.
+Once a complaint is received by the Officer, it may take some time depending on his/her work load.
+Rest assured, though, that every complaint is investigated.
 Many times the Officer is working with the property owners to resolve the issue and is monitoring for compliance.
-Resources do not allow for an Officer to keep a complainant constantly informed of the investigation however; feel free to contact the department once and a while for an update.
+Resources do not allow for an Officer to keep a complainant constantly informed of the investigation; however, feel free to contact the department once and a while for an update.